-The feeder fund DWS Healthy Living was launched on November 10, 1997, for an indefinite period.
-The investors are joint owners of a fraction of the assets of the feeder fund in proportion to the number of units they hold.
+The feeder fund DWS WellCare was launched on 10.
+November 1997, for an indefinite period.

+The investors are joint owners, on a fractional basis, of the assets of the feeder fund in proportion to the number of units they hold.
 Units are made out to bearer and embody the bearer's claims against the Company.
-The feeder fund is not a sub-fund of an umbrella structure.
+The feeder fund is not a subfund of an umbrella structure.